cohenvelazquez/CS340-DB_Project/project_step_5/README.md

 - **Sales Page**: Displays sales transactions with customer information
 - **Sold Items Page**: Shows the intersection table data with related information

-### One CUD Operation for Demo
-- **Delete Customer**: Implemented on the customers page to demonstrate database changes
-- Uses the `sp_delete_customer` stored procedure
-- Includes proper error handling and confirmation dialogs

 ### Dynamic Data Loading
 - All pages load data dynamically from the database via API endpoints
 - Real-time statistics on the homepage
 - Search and filter functionality on all management pages
 - Data refreshes automatically when returning from edit operations

-## What Doesn't Work (Not Required for Step 4)

-- **INSERT operations**: Forms exist but submit functionality not yet implemented
-- **Complex CRUD operations**: Will be implemented in future steps

 ## Project Structure